 Trademark Classes: The Ultimate Guide

-One thing to keep in mind is that the international trademark classes 1 through 34 all cover products, whereas trademark classes 35 through 45 all cover services.
+One thing to keep in mind is that the international classifications 1 through 34 all cover products, whereas trademark classes 35 through 45 all cover services.
 So if you plan to sell a product with your trademark, you should concentrate on trademark classes 1-34.
 If you plan on providing services instead, you should focus on trademark classes 35-45.
 (You may also want to check out our explanation on trademarks vs service marks.)

 Without further ado, here are the international trademark classes with descriptions and examples of each: